TuckerTucker/tkr-agent-chat/_planning/chat-ui-layout-plan.md

 ## 5. Message Bubble Layout

 - Align user messages to the right, agent messages to the left.
-- Add padding, border radius, and background color to message bubbles.
+- Add padding, radius, and background color to message bubbles.
 - Add avatars and timestamps as needed.

 ---